Amruth56/We_meet/README.md

 # We_meet
-Its an online platform through which one can host the meeting and even talk to strangers.
+Its an online platform which provides dual functionalities, one to host a meeting and even talk to strangers.